-Margot Robbie Just Nervously Tattooed A Fan During A TV Interview
+Watch Margot Robbie Nervously Tattoo A Fan During A TV Interview

 This fan will forever remember the time he met actress Margot Robbie.

-That’s after she gave him an impromptu tattoo during an interview on “The Graham Norton Show,” which aired in the United Kingdom on Friday night.
+Robbie gave him an impromptu tattoo during an interview on “The Graham Norton Show,” which aired in the United Kingdom on Friday night.

-Robbie was telling host Norton about how she’d inked smiley faces onto her “Suicide Squad” co-stars when he produced a tattoo gun and suggested she do the same on one of her fellow guests.
+Robbie was telling host Norton about how she’d inked smiley faces onto her “Suicide Squad” co-stars when he produced a tattoo gun and suggested she do the same on one of the other guests.

-Actors Harrison Ford, Reese Witherspoon and Ryan Gosling all declined the offer, so it was up to a member of Norton’s production team — who said he was “a big Margot Robbie fan” — to step up to the challenge.
+Actors Harrison Ford, Reese Witherspoon and Ryan Gosling all declined the offer, so it was up to a member of Norton’s production team — a man named Adam who said he was “a big Margot Robbie fan” — to step up to the challenge.

-“I’m probably more nervous than you are,” Robbie told Adam as she delicately inked the “toemoji” onto his foot.
-“My hands are shaking, but you probably don’t want to hear that,” she added.
+“I’m probably more nervous than you are,” Robbie said as she delicately inked the “toemoji” onto Adam’s foot.
+“My hands are shaking, but you probably don’t want to hear that.”

 Despite admitting it “probably” wasn’t her best work, Robbie finished up the job and left a clearly relieved Adam to show off his new A-list inking.